 My brain was still trying to comprehend what my eyes were undoubtedly seeing when a voice came over the intercom system saying:

-“All personnel please repeat to the 1st floor lobby for an emergency meeting at 1030.
-All personnel please report the 1st floor lobby at 1030.”
+“All personnel please report to the 1st floor lobby for an emergency meeting at 1030.
+I repeat, all personnel please report the 1st floor lobby at 1030.”

 Strangely enough the building manager did nearly all of the talking.
 He confirmed that the South Tower had indeed fallen but emphasized not knowing the exact cause nor who was responsible.
-As he started to relay his safety and fire escape plans for the building we were currently in, I noticed through the glass entranceway a man running in a panic towards the main doors.
-He opened one of the glass doors and screamed aloud to the throngs of people assembled before him,
+As he started to relay his safety and fire escape plans for the building we were currently in, I noticed through the glass entrance way a man running in a panic from a distant point in the city street towards our building’s main doors.
+Upon reaching the main entrance the man opened one of the glass doors and screamed aloud to the throngs of people assembled before him,

 “THE SECOND TOWER HAS FALLEN!!!”